VijayGottipati/Dinewise/README.md

 - Register a new account or log in.
 - Search for restaurants by location, cuisine, or price.
+- Search for restaurants near your current location.
 - View restaurant details, including Yelp and user reviews.
 - Add restaurants to your wishlist or remove them.
-- Submit your own reviews for restaurants which is stored and displayed.
+- Submit your own reviews for restaurants, which are stored and displayed.
-- Click on directions to view the location of the restaurant in GOogle map.
+- Click on directions to view the location of the restaurant in Google Maps.

 ---